embeddednodejs/embeddednodejs.github.io/content/ch_6.md

 Single board computers require the setup of an operating system.
 Most boards run the operating from an embedded flash memory (eMMC).
 A good resource to learn about embedded Linux is [Embedded Linux Wiki](http://elinux.org/Main_Page).
 There is also an IRC chat channel irc.freenode (#edev) to ask questions.

+A good general forum to discuss single board computers is at reddit, such as [/r/linuxboards](https://www.reddit.com/r/linuxboards/) or [/r/embeddedlinux](https://www.reddit.com/r/embeddedlinux/).

 ## Raspberry Pi

 The Raspberry Pi (RasPi or RPi) is one of the most popular single board computers.
 The community is interacting at the [forum](https://www.raspberrypi.org/forums/) or via the [/r/raspberry_pi](https://www.reddit.com/r/raspberry_pi/) reddit.